Acquisition SaaS

 Content marketing or paid ads: where to put your budget

 Content marketing builds an asset that attracts and converts for years.
 Paid advertising buys immediate attention that disappears the moment the budget stops.
 One demands patience and consistency, the other cash and continuous optimization.
-The right split depends on your horizon and your cash position.
+This is the most common trade-off for a founder launching a SaaS on a tight budget.
+The right split depends on your horizon, your cash position, and your ability to produce regularly.

 Content